mangogoing/SYF/README.md

 Visit Clean Blog's template overview page on Start Bootstrap at http://startbootstrap.com/template-overviews/clean-blog/ and leave a comment, email feedback@startbootstrap.com, or open an issue here on GitHub for support.

 ## jekyll server

+You should push on branch gh-pages command     git checkout --orphan gh-pages   may  help you